lolitosalva/bootstrap-form/README.md

 **_Update 1: 17 March, 2020_**

 - This is a simple form done with Bootstrap 4.
 Though Bootstrap uses JQuery, I used vanilla JS since I don't know how to use JQuery yet.
 I'll convert into JQuery once I have plenty of time.
-No submit functionality is needed, just the design interface.
+No submit functionality is needed, just the design of the interface.